Graduate Courses

 For a complete listing of department courses visit the UCLA General Catalog.

 Lecture, three hours.
-Required for MA (literature).
+Course 211B or 291B is required for PhD (literature).
 Lectures and readings in major and secondary writers.
 Analysis of related literary works.
+Letter grading.

 S/U grading.